Kent County Cricket Club in 2017: Regional Super50

 At the beginning of the year, Kent competed in the 2016–17 Regional Super50, a List A tournament that is part of the West Indian domestic season, after accepting an invitation from the West Indies Cricket Board.
 The competition took place between 24 January and 18 February.
 It was the first time that Kent had competed in an overseas competition.

 Kent were drawn in Group A, and played two matches against each of the other teams in the group: Leeward Islands, Trinidad and Tobago, Windward Islands and the West Indies under-19 cricket team.
-Group B included the other three regular teams of West Indian domestic cricket (Barbados, Guyana and Jamaica) and two development sides (Combined Campuses and Colleges and ICC Americas).
+Group B included the other three regular teams of West Indian domestic cricket (Barbados, Guyana and Jamaica) and two development teams (Combined Campuses and Colleges and ICC Americas).

 Kent began the tournament with a seven wicket loss to the Leeward islands at the Coolidge Cricket Ground in Antigua before consecutive wins against Trinidad and Tobago and Windward Islands.
 Four consecutive losses saw the county knocked out of the tournament at the group stage before a win in their final match of the competition.
 The tournament was viewed by Kent as an opportunity for warm weather preparation for the English domestic season.